 With a social drug like cannabis, you may wonder whether it affects biological sex differently.
 The short answer is yes, but it took a shockingly long time for scientists to reach that conclusion.
 For decades, the bulk of drug research was conducted on cis males.
 This alarming trend was reversed five years ago when the National Institute of Health (the largest science granting agency in the world) mandated that those assigned female at birth be studied too.

-For too long, we only understood drug effects through a biologically male lens, negating the important differences between masculinized and feminized brains and the interaction between drug targets and sex hormones.
+For too long, we only understood drug effects through a cisgendered male lens, negating the important differences between masculinized and feminized brains and the interaction between drug targets and sex hormones.
 Cannabis research is no exception.
 It’s just beginning to emerge from this Dark Age and scientists are revealing critical biological sex differences in cannabis’ slew of effects.

 A series of recently published studies have found that male and female bodies respond differently to cannabis, which can be attributed to the interaction between sex hormones and THC’s effects on the endocannabinoid system.
 After the smoke has settled, people assigned female at birth bear more sensitivity to many of THC’s effects, and estrogen is likely to blame.

-Estrogen levels are highest in biological women, giving them heightened sensitivity to THC, for better or worse.
+Estrogen levels are highest in cisgender women, giving them heightened sensitivity to THC, for better or worse.
 While women experience better pain-relieving benefits of cannabis, they’re more likely to report adverse effects like dizziness, sleepiness, and anxiety.
 Women are also more likely to report stronger cannabis withdrawal effects, and for similar reasons, are faster to develop a cannabis use disorder.
 How can estrogen affect your high (and low!) in such profound ways?

 Researchers have found that estrogen interacts with the cannabinoid (CB) receptors in our body; a set of pathways designed to dampen pain, stimulate appetite, regulate mood, and improve cognitive processing.
 THC activates these receptors indiscriminately, triggering a cascade of downstream signaling processes in our brain.
 THC is normally a weak activator of these CB receptors, but estrogen can amplify its effects.
 So why are THC’s effects stronger when estrogen levels are high?